MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 ## Step-by-step guide

-Follow the [step-by-step guide](../sbs-messagingextension-searchcommand-plugin.yml) to build a bot-based search message extension plugin for Copilot for M365 Chat.
+Follow the [step-by-step guide](../sbs-messagingextension-searchcommand-plugin.yml) to build a bot-based search message extension plugin for M365 Chat.

 ## See also